Adaptive Prediction-Powered AutoEval with Reliability and Efficiency Guarantees: Experimental Results Code is available at . Experimental Results: From LLM Quantization to LLM Prompting

-For experimental validation, we consider two model selection applications: 1) selecting the lightest quantized LLM with guaranteed performance drop as compared to the baseline model on the TriviaQA data set \citep{joshi2017triviaqa} (see Fig.~\ref{fig:overall}); and 2) selecting the shortest prompt template for an LLM with guaranteed accuracy on the Instruct-Induction task \citep{honovich2022instruction}.
+For experimental validation, we consider three model selection applications: 1) selecting the lightest quantized LLM with guaranteed performance drop as compared to the baseline model on the TriviaQA data set \citep{joshi2017triviaqa} (see Fig.~\ref{fig:overall}); 2) selecting the shortest prompt template for an LLM with guaranteed accuracy on the Instruct-Induction task \citep{honovich2022instruction}; and 3) test-time reasoning budget allocation with guaranteed performance enhancement on the GSM8K data set \citep{cobbe2021training}.
 We set $S=10$ with $\rho_s$ being uniformly spaced in the range $[0,1]$ and choose initial weights as $w_{s,0}=1/S$.
+We refer to Appendix~\ref{app:experiments} for results with different choices of such hyperparameters.
 All the results in this section are reported after averaging over $100$ independent experiments, and 2 H100 GPUs are used for LLM executions.

 \textbf{1) Selecting quantized LLMs:} As shown in Fig.~\ref{fig:overall}, for this task the candidate set of models consists of LLMs obtained from the baseline Llama-3.1-8B-Instruct by applying quantization in the MX format \citep{darvish2023shared}.
 The candidate formats have different configurations specified by parameters $[k_1, k_2, d_1,d_2, {\scriptstyle \mathcal{M}}] \in \mathbb{N}^5$ where $k_1, k_2$ are the first, second block granularity levels, $d_1, d_2$ are the first, second scale bit-width levels, and ${\scriptstyle \mathcal{M}}$ is the mantissa bit-width \citep[Table II]{darvish2023shared}.
 We set $k_1\in\{16,64\}, d_1=8, d_2=1, {\scriptstyle \mathcal{M}} \in \{3,4,...,10\}$ with $k_1/k_2=\{2,4,8\}$.
 Model selection is carried out based on fixed sequence testing (FST) \citep{bauer1991multiple}, visiting the candidates in order of decreasing average bitwidth.
 FST guarantees the family-wise error rate (FWER) with error probability no larger than $\delta$.